Guide

 Gongs and singing bowls have long been an integral part of many spiritual and meditative practices.
-Today, the sound instruments are used mainly to help people and also animals to more relaxation and tranquility.
-The effect that sounds can have on the body and mind are always very complex.
-In this blog post, we’ll take a closer look at how the vibrations of a gong affect your body and why everyone perceives them differently.
+Today, sound instruments are mainly used to help people and animals achieve greater relaxation and calm.
+The effect that sounds can have on the body and mind is always very complex.
+In this blog post, we take a closer look at how the vibrations of a gong are transmitted to your body and why everyone perceives them differently.

-Ways sound waves affect your body and mind
+Ways in which sound waves affect your body and mind

 Sound waves set air molecules in motion

-When you strike a gong, the air molecules in the environment are set into vibration.
-The wave of vibrations generated in this process can be transmitted to the skin and penetrate various tissue layers.
-In this way, the entire body can be set in vibration.
+When you strike a gong, the air molecules in the surrounding area are set into vibration.
+The wave of vibrations that this creates can be transmitted to the skin and penetrate different layers of tissue.
+In this way, the entire body can be made to vibrate.

 Vibrations reach the brain via the ear

-The sound waves are also picked up by our ears, enter the ear canal and cause the eardrum and the three ossicles in the middle ear to vibrate.
-Then they meet the cochlea.
+The sound waves are also picked up by our ears, enter the auditory canal and cause the eardrum and the three ossicles in the middle ear to vibrate.
+They then reach the cochlea.
 The receptors located here pick up the wave movements and translate them into electrical impulses.
 These then race into the brain via the auditory nerve.
-Depending on the environment and your previous experiences, you perceive the recorded sound and its volume, pitch, timbre and rhythm quite differently.
-Accordingly, each person also associates very different feelings with a sound.
-In the optimal case, we find the vibrations of a gong soothing and relaxing.
+Depending on your environment and previous experiences, you perceive the sound you hear and its volume, pitch, timbre and rhythm very differently.
+Accordingly, each person associates very different feelings with a sound.
+Ideally, we find the vibrations of a gong soothing and relaxing.

 Vibrations are transmitted to bones

-Another way the vibrations of a gong can affect your body even more intensely is through your bones.
-Bones are a good conductor of vibrations and can absorb the vibrations of a sound instrument and transmit them throughout the body.
-This can help the vibrations be perceived much deeper in the body and felt long after a sound bath.
+Another way in which the vibrations of a gong can have an even more intensive effect on your body is via your bones.
+Bones are a good conductor of vibrations and can absorb the vibrations of a sound instrument and transmit them to the entire body.
+This can help the vibrations to be perceived much deeper in the body and can still be felt long after a sound bath.

 Sound waves stimulate the nervous system

-Sound waves are transmitted through the ear to the nervous system in a complex process.
-So the ear – and especially what it picks up from the environment – is not only vital for hearing and balance, but also hugely important for the health of the nervous system.
+Sound waves are transmitted to the nervous system via the ear in a complex process.
+The ear - and especially what it picks up from the environment - is therefore not only vital for hearing and balance, but also enormously important for the health of the nervous system.
 Sound waves can stimulate the autonomic nervous system and thus have very different effects on your body.
-Especially the hormonal system is directly influenced.
-Different processes in the body thus lead to relaxation of muscles, lower blood pressure and reduction of stress.
+The hormonal system in particular is directly influenced.
+Different processes in the body lead to muscle relaxation, lower blood pressure and a reduction in stress.